Governments must monitor the largest land holdings in the world. In the context of climate change, this is harder than ever.

 Figure 1: NDWI on Landsat 8

-Figure 1: The Normalized Difference Water Index (NDWI) is a satellite-derived index that can help us understand what planets are under water stress.
+Figure 1: The Normalized Difference Water Index (NDWI) is a satellite-derived index that can help us understand what plants are under water stress.
 It is usefulness for drought monitoring and early warning for drought as we can use to see which vegetative areas are stressed and which are not.

 The BLM Nevada office uses Climate Engine to assist them with decision making on drought, water use, agriculture, wildlife and ecology.
 Specifics include monitoring vegetative drought (short-term soil moisture deficits), hydrologic drought (long-term water deficits), and understanding how vegetation health is impacted by, and interacts with, precipitation levels.
 These maps can also help monitor wildlife and groundwater dependent ecosystems, including sensitive areas like springs and spring discharge areas.

-Climate Engine maps and time series images are providing BLM staff with new place-based information for assessing grazing permits.
+Climate Engine maps and time-series images are providing BLM staff with new place-based information for assessing grazing permits.
 For example, if an area has received ample precipitation but the vegetation is stressed, the cause may not be due to lack of precipitation, it could be from overgrazing by livestock.
 As a result, grazing permits can be re-assessed, or cattle operations can be altered to reduce harm to the sensitive ecosystem.
 Climate Engine can pull in many datasets that span 30+ years and are spatially explicit, thus the maps and time series tell a detailed story about what is happening on the ground.